Note: The information on this page describes my research as a postdoc/graduate student and does not reflect my current work.

-My postdoctoral research is centered on SAGES (Study for the Advancement of Graduate Education and Scholarship), a first-of-its-kind longitudinal study of the day-to-day experiences of doctoral (Ph.D.) students.
+My postdoctoral research was centered on SAGES (Study for the Advancement of Graduate Education and Scholarship), a first-of-its-kind longitudinal study of the day-to-day experiences of doctoral (Ph.D.) students.
 Under the direction of Jonathan Cook (Penn State), and in collaboration with Geoff Cohen (Stanford University), Valerie Purdie Greenaway (Columbia University), and Josh Smyth (Penn State), SAGES employs an ecological momentary assessment (EMA) approach to evaluate the day-to-day and moment-to-moment experiences of first-year Ph.D. students using smartphone-based surveys.
 These data will greatly improve understanding of the psychological factors, such as feelings of belonging and (overcoming) social identity threats, that contribute to positive student outcomes in graduate school.
-Data collection for the main phase of SAGES is underway, with the first cohort of EMA data collection scheduled to conclude in June 2019.

 When not trying to answer these questions, I can usually be found watching or reading/thinking about baseball, especially my hometown St. Louis Cardinals.
 (During the winter, when baseball is not in season, I can usually be found staring out the window and waiting for spring.)